 Where tidal creeks weave through saltmarsh, dunes guard sweeping beaches, and centuries-old villages shelter behind the shingle.

-The Norfolk Coast National Landscape (Area of Outstanding Natural Beauty) is one of England’s most distinctive and wildlife-rich regions — perfect for self-guided walking holidays and outdoor adventures.
-Stretching from Hunstanton to Sea Palling, it includes some of the most celebrated sections of the Norfolk Coast Path, as well as inland links to trails like the Peddars Way.
-This protected landscape blends natural drama with cultural heritage, from the wide sands of Holkham Beach to the flint cottages of Cley-next-the-Sea and the boat-filled harbours at Wells-next-the-Sea and Blakeney.
+The Norfolk Coast National Landscape (Area of Outstanding Natural Beauty) is one of England’s most distinctive and wildlife-rich regions — a coastline of saltmarsh, dunes, pinewoods, grazing marshes, and endless skies.
+Stretching from Hunstanton to Sea Palling, it includes many of the most celebrated sections of the Norfolk Coast Path, plus inland links to the Peddars Way and other long-distance trails.

 Norfolk Coast Path — AONB Section

-Follows the protected coastline between Hunstanton and Sea Palling, linking beaches, saltmarsh, dunes, and historic coastal villages.
+Follow the coastline from Hunstanton to Sea Palling, winding through beaches, saltmarsh, dunes, creeks, and historic villages.

 Holkham to Wells-next-the-Sea

-An open sands walk along one of England’s most iconic beaches, with pinewoods and tidal creeks framing the way.
+A sweeping sands walk along one of England’s most iconic beaches, framed by pinewoods, creeks, and big sky views.

 Blakeney Point & Cley Marshes

-A wildlife-rich route through saltmarsh and shingle, home to seals and rare birds year-round.
+A wildlife-rich route through saltmarsh and shingle, famous for seals, migrating birds, and vast, open horizons.

 Adventure Highlights